alirzv/alirzv/README.md

 - 👤 Hi, I’m @alirzv
 - 👀 I’m interested in ...
 IoT, Cloud Technologies, Solving problems.
 - 🌱 I’m currently learning ...
 Google Cloud Platform, Python and Terraform.
-I am playing with micro:bit and Raspberry Pi Pico now a days.
+I am playing with micro:bit and Raspberry Pi now a days.
 - 🤝 I’m looking to collaborate on ... solving problems which can make world a better place.

 <!---